Article Translations: (Spanish)

 Other late problems might include fracture of the bank bone or failure of the bank bone to heal to the child's bone, which might require more surgery.

-Many of the medicines used in chemo also carry the risk of both short-term and long-term problems.
+Many of the medicines used in chemotherapy also carry the risk of both short-term and long-term problems.
 Short-term effects include anemia, abnormal bleeding, and increased risk of infection due to destruction of the bone marrow, as well as kidney damage and menstrual irregularities.

 Some drugs carry a risk of bladder inflammation and bleeding into the urine, hearing loss, and liver damage.
 Others may cause heart and skin problems.
 Years after chemo for osteosarcoma, patients have an increased risk of developing other cancers.